 Having short hair is so much fun, and it’s a lot more versatile than you may have originally thought!
 You can wear it straight, wavy, curly and even braided!
 Sure, you could always curl short hair with a curling iron, but how about getting double duty out of a tool you already own?
-How to curl short hair with a flat iron is totally different to how you curl short hair with any other tool, too.
-To curl short hair with a flat iron, you need to master the twist and a few insider hair tips.
-Read on to learn more about how to curl short hair with a flat iron.
+How to curl short hair with a straightener is totally different than curling short hair with any other tool.
+To curl your short hair with this tool, you need to master the twist and a few insider hair tips.

-1. Choose your tool.
+1. Choose Your Tool

-2. Prep your hair.
+2. Prep Your Hair

-3. Section your hair.
+3. Section Your Hair

 Even on short hair it is super helpful to section off your hair.
 You may need to get alligator hair clips to hold your short hair sections.
 They can catch little hairs better than ponytails, and won’t leave dents.
 You will probably only need to section off into two layers, the top and bottom halves of your hair.

-4. Twist your hair.
+4. Twist Your Hair

-5. Keep curling.
+5. Keep Curling

 When you’ve finished the bottom section, release the top half of your hair.
 Find your part first, so you can figure out which way your curls will lie.
 Then, repeat the curling steps!
 Just keep on curling short hair, and be extra careful with how you curl the top half of your hair, as it will be much more visible than the bottom half.

-6. Shake and style.
+6. Shake and Style

 Once you’ve curled your whole head of hair, it’s time to shake it out!
 Ruffle up your curls and separate with your fingers for a fun, beachy curled look.
 Style your hair however you like from here, wear it down, add a fun clip or try a headband!
 When your look is complete, set your style with the Dove Style+Care Strength and Shine Flexible Hold Hairspray.